 Endodontics is a specialized branch of dentistry that deals with the complex structures found inside the teeth.
-The Greek word “Endodontics” literally means “inside the tooth,” and relates to the tooth pulp, tissues, nerves and arterioles.
+The Greek word “Endodontics” literally means “inside the tooth,” and relates to the tooth pulp, tissues, nerves and blood vessels.
 Endodontists receive additional dental training after completing dental school to enable them to perform both complex and simple procedures, including root canal therapy.
+Dr. Trujillo can help determine if a specialist is needed for this treatment or if it can be done in our office.

 Signs and symptoms of endodontic problems: